-- Consult with your local Police and Ministerial and Parliamentary Services (M&PS) State and Territory Manager if you suspect protest activity at your office is being planned.
+- Consult with your local police and Ministerial and Parliamentary Services (MaPS) State or Territory Manager if you suspect protest activity at your office is being planned.

 During a demonstration

-- The Australian Federal Police Protection Liaison Duty Officer.
+- the Australian Federal Police (AFP) Protection Liaison Duty Officer.

-- Your M&PS State and Territory Manager, who will liaise with Home Affairs and building management, if required.
+- your MaPS State and Territory Manager, who will liaise with Home Affairs and building management, if required.

 Ensure that you and your staff: